 In the realm of e-commerce, data governance takes on added significance.
 High-quality data is not just a requirement but a critical asset for making timely and accurate decisions.
 Moreover, with e-commerce platforms capturing sensitive consumer data, governance becomes crucial for ensuring compliance and security.

-- How does data governance work in e-commerce?
+- How data governance works in e-commerce

 - Why is data governance important for e-commerce companies?

 - What are the benefits of data governance for e-commerce?